 Services that are covered for you What you must pay when you get these services pay these amounts until you reach the out-of-pocket maximum.
-Laboratory tests In-Network \$0 copay for each Medicare- covered service.
+Laboratory tests In-Network \$10 copay for each Medicare- covered service.
+You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization may be required.
 Out-of-Network 30% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum. • Blood - including storage and administration.
 In-Network Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you \$0 copay for each Medicare- covered service. need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have Out-of-Network the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 30% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum. • Other outpatient diagnostic tests - Non- In-Network radiological diagnostic services \$0 - \$125 copay depending on the Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Other outpatient diagnostic tests - Non- In-Network radiological diagnostic services \$0 - \$125 copay depending on the Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization may be required.
 Out-of-Network 30% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum. • Other outpatient diagnostic tests - Radiological In-Network diagnostic services, not including x-rays. \$35 - \$125 copay depending on the Medicare-covered service.
-You
+You pay these amounts until you reach the out-of-pocket maximum.
+Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays.
+In-Network

-Services that are covered for you What you must pay when you get these services pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services \$40 - \$200 copay depending on the Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization may be required.
 Out-of-Network 30% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.

-Outpatient hospital observation

-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Outpatient hospital observation In-Network Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018- 09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or \$400 copay for each Medicare- covered service.
+You pay these amounts until you reach the out-of- pocket maximum.
+Prior Authorization is required.
+Out-of-Network 30% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum. by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.